kbdharun/kbdharun/TRANSLATION.md

-# My Works in Translation
+# My Works in Localisation

 - I think technology must be accessible to everybody, and the best way to make it more accessible is through localisation.
 With this goal in mind I started localising various projects to **Tamil**.
 - You can find some of my work in localisation in [**Weblate**](https://hosted.weblate.org/user/kbdharunkrishna), [**GNOME l10n**](https://l10n.gnome.org/users/kbdharunkrishna) and [**Crowdin**](https://crowdin.com/profile/kbdharun).